Sachavent/AccidentDetection/README.md

 # AccidentDetection
-Android app craeate for automobil crash.
+Android app create for road accident.

 Features:
-- You can define an emergency contact
+- You can define some emergency contacts
-- If the user has an accident, it is sending a SMS to emercy contacts
+- If the user has an accident, it is sending a SMS to every emercy contacts